 2b.
 On failure or redirection, one of the HTTP status code listed in Table 6.1.3.3.3.3-3 shall be returned.

+For HR-SBO in VPLMN, if the V-SMF has created the DNS context with an unspecified UE IP address, the V-SMF shall use either of the procedures above including the UE IP address assigned by the HPLMN to complete the configuration of the context in the V-EASDF.